elasekness/BMS-bioinformatics/Tutorial4.md

 	bwa index sa.fna
 	for filn in `cat seqlist`; do bwa mem sa.fna $filn"_1_val_1.fq" $filn"_2_val_2.fq" | samtools sort | samtools view -F 4 -o $filn".sorted.bam"; done

-> We are decompressing our assebmly and annotation file, copying the assembly file to a shorter name, indexing it for `bwa`, running `bwa` to map our reads,
+> We are decompressing our assembly and annotation file, copying the assembly file to a shorter name, indexing it for `bwa`, running `bwa` to map our reads,
 > then using `samtools` to sort our alignment and convert it to bam format, while only including reads that aligned to our reference genome.
 > **Note:** BAM alignments are also located in our GCP bucket: wc-bms-bi-training-bucket/rnaseq/bams